Our website uses cookies for statistical purposes.

 • The sole proprietorship in Austria

-The simplest business form which can be established in Austria is the sole trader.
+The simplest business form that can be established in Austria is the sole trader.
 This can be created by one person.
 Foreign citizens can open sole traders in Austria only after obtaining a residence permit.
 They will also be personally liable for the business’ debts and obligation, which is why this type of structure is seldom employed in Austria.
 The sole trader is most suitable for professional activities, such as accounting and medical ones.

 The sole proprietorship is also subject to various licensing requirements just like the other types of Austrian companies